benko/ocp4-lab-deployment/README.md

  - ``coreos-installer[]: failed fetching image headers from http://services.lab.example.com/rhcos-x.y.z-w-metal-bios.raw.gz``

     What can I say.
 Bridged network on a RHEL8 host?
-The services VM was fine, the network was
+The services VM was fine, the network was there, but the bootstrap node wasn't cooperating.

 ## Links & References